MagiLab/double-pendulum/README.md

 $y_2=-l_1cos\Theta_1-l_2cos\Theta_2$

-These are the displacement equations for bobs (point masses) 1 & 2; the velocity equations are found by deriving each with respect to time.
-The velocity of each bob can thus be found using Pythagoras, and used to find the Lagrange via $L=T-V$ (Lagrange = Kinetic Energy - Potential Energy).
+These are the displacement equations for bobs (point masses) 1 & 2; the velocity equations (for the x and y components of each bob's velocity) are hence found by deriving each with respect to time.
+The true velocity of each bob can thus be found using Pythagoras, and used to find the Lagrange via $L=T-V$ (Lagrange = Kinetic Energy - Potential Energy).
 We can then use the Euler-Lagrange equation:

 $\frac{d }{dt}(\frac{\partial L}{\partial \dot{x}_1})=\frac{\partial L}{\partial x_1}$